 Yes.
-It's changed beyond anyone's thoughts. l don't think it anyone thought it would become what is has now.
+It's changed beyond anyone's thoughts. l don't think anyone thought it would become what it has now.

 What's your biggest fear for future generations?

-Probably for the sake of my grandkids, I believe our country is being taken over by totally different religions which would have a tremendous influence upon what we do.
+Probably for the sake of my grandkids, I believe our country is being taken over by totally different religions that would have a tremendous influence upon what we do.

 You used to live in east London.
 What was it like then?

-For 10 years I lived in Ealing. l used to work in Hackney, Bethnal Green and Dalston too.
+For ten years, I lived in Ealing. l used to work in Hackney, Bethnal Green, and Dalston too.
 My first area l was given as a sales rep was the East End.
 The people were incredible.
 I was working in the area when the Kray brothers were the most operative.
 The East Enders were tremendous people.
-There were a lot of Welsh, there were dairymen, Jones the Dairy, Evans the Dairy, wonderful shops.
+There were a lot of Welsh.
+There were dairymen, Jones the Dairy, Evans the Dairy, wonderful shops.
 There is a very strong Jewish community in Stoke Newington and having a fairly prominent hooter, l got on well with the Jewish community!

 JEFFERY, 85, WORCESTER